The Algorithm Wants a Plastic Flower

 When you write to satisfy the machine, you are forced to treat attention as inventory rather than an organic expression of character.
 The market demands that the attraction be legible immediately.
 It demands that the tension be loud.
 It asks you to drag your characters out of the shadows and place them under the fluorescent lights of a digital catalogue, demanding they perform their tropes on cue.

 This is the essence of creative compromise in the modern era.
 It is not necessarily about changing the ending of your book or altering the fundamental identities of your characters.
 It is much more insidious.
-It is the gradual, agonizing process of smoothing down the rough, interesting edges of your prose until the story slides effortlessly down the frictionless chute of the recommendation engine.
+It is the gradual, agonising process of smoothing down the rough, interesting edges of your prose until the story slides effortlessly down the frictionless chute of the recommendation engine.

 You find yourself hunched over your desk, jaw tight, editing out the beautiful, lingering uncertainty of a touch because you are afraid the reader will grow bored waiting for the payoff.
 You stop trusting the reader to sit in the quiet with you.